Parents/Spectators (Information)

 1-Fail to adhere to the Code of Conduct or do not live up to their responsibilities or expectations will be subject to disciplinary action.
 Accordingly, CENTERTOWN YOUTH LEAGUE COMMITTEE has instituted a Corrective Action Policy to establish appropriate consequences for inappropriate behavior.

- Step 2 – One Game Day/Night Suspension – Parent/Spectator will be suspended that night and for the next schedule game from the park and asked to leave the park grounds.
+- Step 2 – Period Suspension-The Game it applies in and One Game Day/Night Suspension – Parent/Spectator will be suspended that night and for the next schedule game from the park and asked to leave the park grounds.
 (If refuse to, the law will be contacted).

 These guidelines are not absolute in dealing with behavioral problems.
-Severe or unsafe situations could merit the harshest sanctions against the participant.
+Severe or unsafe situations could merit the harshest sanctions against the participant and/or banned from the park during youth league activities and events.

 Actions for all above: It will be determined by the youth league committee